NullVoxPopuli/emberfest-2023/resources/slides.md

 (hopefully)

-resources on resources, what I believe to be a core primitive when it comes to reactivity.

-(not just for Ember)
+!! click
+(bees gif)

+!! click
+but also, not everything is a nail, nor are resources the hammer.
+Resources are more like the metal that we use craft better tools out of.

-But first a quick introduction of myself
+Before diving in -- a quick introduction of myself

 -->